SamuelFrost/samuelfrost/README.md

 Other stuff:

 It's been a while, but I've also worked with PHP, Python, Pascal, C#.
-But I'm not a fan of PHP or Pascal and would prefer to not work with them.

 I've worked in both waterfall and agile (scrum) teams.